CheddarBizcuitz/CryptoTrade/README.md

 ## Tips

 1. All coin sheets are populated from the 'Temp' worksheet.
 You can unhide and edit this sheet prior to generating.
-This will ensure that each sheet has both the correct and identical user 'preset' data.
+This will ensure that each sheet has both correct and identical user 'preset' data.

 2. If the coin fee is consistent among a number of data entries, you can auto-populate the column by adding a formula to cell **"G4"**.
 Reference to 'Transaction Type' is likely the most efficient option and can be linked through the corresponding named range.
 For example: